 Michigan Estate Planning Drafting Software

-Michigan recognizes Lady Bird deeds (enhanced life estate deeds) and transfer on death deeds, providing flexible probate avoidance options.
+Michigan recognizes Lady Bird deeds (enhanced life estate deeds), providing a common probate-avoidance option for real property.
+Michigan does not currently authorize real-property transfer on death deeds.
 The state has no estate or inheritance tax and offers both supervised and unsupervised estate administration.

 Quick Facts